Kiler (film): Plot

+Together with Ewa and "Kudłaty" (Sławomir Sulej), a former cellmate, Kiler records a short film that bears a striking resemblance to a news report.
+Jerzy secretly inserts the cassette into a VCR and plays the recording to "Siara," disguised as a true crime report.
+"Siara" readily believes in the murder of Ferdynand Lipski and demands the half of the banknote Ferdynand possesses.
+Kiler tells "Siara" that he will have it tomorrow.
+The next day, he puts "Siara" to sleep, and Ewa's friend, Stanisław (Maciej Figurski), makes Stefan look as if he had been shot in the head.
+Jurek Kiler brings the "body" to Ferdynand Lipski, who hands him the half of the banknote.
+Kiler drives "Siara" back, and when he wakes up, he shows him the half of the banknote.
+Then, both "Siara" and Ferdynand Lipski commission Jerzy Kiler to collect a shipment of money for cargo at Okęcie.
+There, "Siara" meets Ferdynand Lipski, and a fight breaks out between them, and both are arrested by Commissioner Ryba (Jerzy Stuhr).
+As Jerzy Kiler and Ewa go to collect the money, they are stopped by the real hitman, Kiler (Sławomir Orzechowski), who has kept his identity secret until now.
+However, he is quickly arrested.
+Jerzy Kiler and Ewa collect the money and are at a loss for what to do with it.
+At the end of the film, it is revealed that Jerzy Kiler donated the money to Polish filmmaking, a decision he later regretted.

 Remake

 Seeing the movie's tremendous success in Poland, two film studios from the United States started negotiations to buy the rights to make an English version of the film: Hollywood Pictures offering $600 000, and 20th Century Studios, offering $10 000.
 The rights were sold to Hollywood Pictures who paid half of the money on the spot and agreed to pay the rest after the end of film production.
 Barry Josephson was planned to be the producer, and Barry Levinson, the director.
 The original director of Polish film, Juliusz Machulski was planned to be the executive producer.
 After the poor reception of Wild Wild West made by Josephson and Levinson, two stopped working together, putting aside the possibility of working on the film adaptation.
 Barry Sonnenfeld was also interested in directing the movie.
 Jim Carrey and Will Smith were rumored to be considered to portray the main character of the film The film was set to happen in New York City, with the plot revolving around a taxi driver who accidentally got confused for a world-famous hitman.
 The production was meant to be appropriated into the American market with different humour.
-The production of the film was planned to start in 1999 or 2000, however this never occurred.
+The production of the film was planned to start in 1999 or 2000; this never occurred due to the bankruptcy of the studio.
 In 2007, the studio responsible for the production was disestablished.